-The Kelly Hill Show Cave covers a distance of approximately 150m and consists of four separate chambers.
-The pre-existing 240-volt lighting system was comprised of approximately 120 mainly incandescent luminares ranging from 60watt incandescent lamps through to 150-watt floodlights.
-The pathway lighting system was comprised 40 and 60-watt incandescent lamps.
+The Kelly Hill Show Cave covers a distance of approximately 150m and consists of four separate The pre-existing 240-volt lighting chambers. system was comprised of approximately 120 mainly incandescent luminares ranging from 60watt incandescent lamps through to 150-watt floodlights.
+The pathway lighting system comprised of thirty-three 40 and 60 watt incandescent lamps.
 The caves are located within the Kelly Hill Conservation Park in the southwest corner of Kangaroo Island, South Australia.
-They are managed by National Parks and Wildlife South through Department for Australia the Environment and Heritage.
+They are managed by National Parks and Wildlife South Australia through the Department for Environment and Heritage.
 Approximately 40,000 a visitors year visit the caves, which are accessible by guided tours that take 40 minutes.